Area51 Project - Mike's 1989 Argo 6x6 Happy Reunion:

 This new hitch will provide a great rear tie down point and rear pull point if needed.
 Its much shorter than the old hitch so departure angle is greatly improved.

 Gas tank support bracket coated with bed liner.

 Next on the painting projects list was to refinish the handrail that dad and his buddy custom fabricated 30 years ago.

-The handrail was in great shape but was covered in 30 years worth of paint so I completely stripped it down with a flap disc in my grinder.
+The handrail was in great shape but was covered in 30 years worth of paint so I completely stripped it down to bare metal with a flap disc in my grinder.

 A few light coats of bed liner later and the handrail looks amazing!

-On the miscellaneous odds and ends list is painting up various brackets, mainly brackets for the windshield which were chipped and corroded.
+Next on the miscellaneous odds and ends list is painting up various brackets, mainly brackets and support arms for the windshield which were chipped and corroded.